Canadian permanent residence: starting your new life in Montréal after your studies

 Take the leap: applying for permanent residence

 Quebecers are known for their unique accent, diverse culture … and immigration procedures!
 Before you take the leap and apply for your permanent resident status, you’ll need to obtain your Québec Selection Certificate (CSQ).
 This procedure is specific to the Québec system and an essential step in settling here.

 Since the CSQ doesn’t represent legal status in Canada, make sure you maintain a valid temporary resident status to bridge the gap until you obtain your permanent residence.
 And if you’ve been studying full time for at least eight months in a Canadian university or training program, you should apply for a post-graduation work permit if you’d like to work during this transition period.

 Why become a permanent resident?

 Becoming a permanent resident in Canada brings a host of benefits, giving you access to the job market, healthcare coverage and other federal programs and services.

-Your permanent resident status is renewable and valid for five years, allowing you to live, work or study anywhere in Canada.
+Your permanent resident status will allow you to live, work or study anywhere in Canada.